camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 ## Throwing the error

-An error can be thrown from a **client command** while processing a job.
+You can throw an error from a **client command** while processing a job.
+In addition to throwing the error, this also disables the job and stops it from being activated or completed by other job workers.
 See the [gRPC command](/reference/grpc.md#throwerror-rpc) for details.

 Alternatively, an error can also be thrown inside a process using an error **end event**.